Kevin Pressman: Latter career

-In the summer of 2005, Pressman was signed by Mansfield Town, at the time managed by his former Sheffield Wednesday teammate Carlton Palmer, and was first-choice goalkeeper for the majority of the following season.
+In July 2005, Pressman was signed by Mansfield Town, at the time managed by his former Sheffield Wednesday teammate Carlton Palmer, and was first-choice goalkeeper for the majority of the following season.
 In addition to Sheffield Wednesday and Mansfield, Pressman has also played for Stoke City on loan and Leicester City.
 After being released by Leicester, he was signed by Leeds United as cover for Neil Sullivan, but never made an appearance.

 Pressman announced his retirement from the game in July 2006 after being released by Mansfield Town although there were some rumours that he would return to Wednesday in a coaching role.
 He is now a member of Sheffield Wednesday's Masters team and is considered a legend at Hillsborough, where he was affectionately known as 'Big Kev'.
 He came top in a poll to find Sheffield Wednesday's greatest ever keeper on the website Vital Football.

-At the end of September 2006 Pressman signed a short-term deal with Northern Ireland side Portadown FC, who had a goalkeeping crisis.
-He impressed Ports fans with his displays between the sticks, despite his age of 39, and helped the club in their rise up the league table.
+At the end of September 2006 Pressman signed a short-term deal with Northern Ireland side Portadown, who had a goalkeeping crisis.
+He impressed Ports' fans with his displays between the sticks, despite his age of 39, and helped the club in their rise up the league table.
 Despite training in Doncaster during the week and flying to Northern Ireland for matches, Pressman signed a contract extension with Portadown in late December 2006 that kept him at the club until the end of the 2006–07 season.
 At the end of that season he decided to call time on his impressive career after winning Portadown's 'Player of the Season' award.